ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-21-Games-wot-I-played-in-2019.md

 Splatoon filled the empty space in my heart once occupied by Jet Set Radio.
 Inkopolis is an urban battleground driven by music, Tokyo-To with a fishy twist and killer fashion.
 It's a weird and wild world to exist in, and I've taken to just popping into empty maps to soak in the atmosphere.
 Splatoon's singleplayer campaigns don't quite carry that vibe, but they're wildly creative nonetheless.
 Agent 4's story is Super Mario Galaxy with guns.
 Octo Expansion is that, but...
 Portal?

 It's ignited a joy that would've had 18-year-old Tumblr Nat neck-deep in fandom.
-Bitter, tired 25-year-old Twitter Nat is just along for the ride.
-Furious at herself for not having picked it up sooner.
-On that count, Splatoon 2 isn't alone.

-Splatoon 2 is one of those games that'll stick with me forever.
-Expect to see me gush over it in a full post sooner rather than later.
+Bitter, tired 25-year-old Twitter Nat is just along for the ride, furious at herself for not having picked it up sooner.
+Splatoon 2 is one of those games that'll stick with me for a long, long time.

-<h3>Respawn make good games. huh.</h3>
+<h2>Respawn make good games. huh.</h2>

 ![](https://raw.githubusercontent.com/ScarletCatalie/ScarletCatalie.github.io/master/assets/Titanfall%202.jpg)